-This report does not contain a detailed analysis of the potential range of future measurements, but does include a brief discussion of some risks that may affect the System.
-We recommend a more detailed assessment to provide the Retirement Board with a better understanding of the risks inherent in the System.
+This report does not contain a detailed analysis of the potential range of future measurements, but does include a brief discussion of some risks that may affect the Retirement System.
+We recommend a more detailed assessment to provide the Trustees with a better understanding of the risks inherent in the Retirement System.
 This assessment may include scenario testing, sensitivity testing, stress testing and stochastic modeling.

-A detailed risk assessment is important for your System because relatively small changes in investment performance can produce large increases in the contribution requirements since the funding schedule is relatively short.

-Investment Risk (the risk that returns will be different than expected)

-The market value rate of return over the last 10 years has ranged from a low of -3.25% to a high of 22.49%.

-Longevity Risk (the risk that mortality experience will be different than expected)

-The actuarial valuation includes an expectation of future improvement in life expectancy.
-Emerging plan experience that does not match these expectations will result in either an increase or decrease in the actuarially determined contribution.

-Contribution Risk (the risk that actual contributions will be different from actuarially determined contribution)

-Massachusetts General Law Chapter 32 requires payment of the actuarially determined contribution.
-If future experience matches current assumptions, we project the unfunded actuarial accrued liability will be paid off in eight years.

-Demographic Risk (the risk that participant experience will be different than assumed)

-Examples of this risk include:

-- Actual retirements occurring earlier or later than assumed. - More or less active participant turnover than assumed. - Disability retirement experience greater or less than projected. - Salary increases greater or less than projected.
+- Investment Risk (the risk that returns will be different than expected) - The market value rate of return over the last 10 years has ranged from a low of -3.25% to a high of 15.96%. - As an illustration of the sensitivity of future employer contributions to investment volatility, we have estimated the impact of a 0% return in 2020 on the funding schedule that would be developed with the next valuation.
+We estimated the appropriation would increase approximately 13.5% per year if the current full funding date of 2030 is maintained.
+The projected funding schedule uses the actuarial value of assets and does not reflect the recognition of the projected deferred investment losses as of January 1, 2021. - Longevity Risk (recognition of the risk that mortality experience will be different than expected) - The actuarial valuation includes an expectation of future improvement in life expectancy.
+Emerging plan experience that does not match these expectations will result in either an increase or decrease in the actuarially determined contribution. - Contribution Risk (the risk that actual contributions will be different from actuarially determined contribution) - Massachusetts General Law Chapter 32 requires payment of the actuarially determined contribution.
+If future experience matches current assumptions, we project the unfunded actuarial accrued liability will be paid off in ten years. - Demographic Risk (the risk that participant experience will be different than assumed) - Examples of this risk include: - Actual retirements occurring earlier or later than assumed. - More or less active participant turnover than assumed. - Disability retirement experience greater or less than projected. - Salary increases greater or less than projected.

-Actual Experience Over the Last 9 years and Implications for the Future
+Actual Experience Over the Last 10 years and Implications for the Future

-Past experience can help demonstrate the sensitivity of key results to the System's actual experience.
+Past experience can help demonstrate the sensitivity of key results to the Retirement System's actual experience.
+Over the past ten years:

-- The investment gain(loss) for a year has ranged from a loss of \$56.6 million to a gain of \$35.8 million. - The non-investment gain(loss) for a year has ranged from a loss of \$3.1 million to a gain of \$23.0 million. - The funded percentage on the actuarial value of assets has ranged from a low of 73.8% to a high of 98.3% since 2009. - > Maturity Measures
+The investment gain/(loss) for a year has ranged from a loss of \$56.6 million to a gain of \$43.1 million.

+The non-investment gain/(loss) has ranged from a loss of \$3.4 million to a gain of \$23.0 million.

+The funded percentage on the actuarial value of assets has ranged from a low of 86.62% as of January 1, 2020 to a high of 98.3% as of January 1, 2015.

+Maturity Measures

 As pension plans mature, the cash need to fulfill benefit obligations will increase over time.
-Therefore, cash flow projections and analysis should be performed to assure that the System's asset allocation is aligned to meet emerging pension liabilities.
+Therefore, cash flow projections and analysis should be performed to assure that the Retirement System's asset allocation is aligned to meet emerging pension liabilities.

-For the year ended December 31, 2018, benefits paid were \$5,413,856 more than contributions received.
-As the Plan matures, more cash will be needed from the investment portfolio to meet benefit payments.
+For the prior year, benefits paid plus expenses were \$7,891,501 more than contributions received.
+As the Retirement System matures, more cash will be needed from the investment portfolio to meet benefit payments.